rhe8502/ghas_report/README.md

 The `ghas_enc_key.py` script is primarily used for the first-time setup and changing of the GitHub API key, which is stored in encrypted format in the **ghas_conf.json** configuration file.
 This script ensures the secure storage of the API key and allows for easy updates whenever needed.

+The script can also be executed without a configuration file, in which case the API key must be specified in an environment variable called `GHAS_API_KEY`.
+During execution of the script the --owner and --repo, or --org options must be specified.
+The --owner option is used to specify the owner of the repository or organization.
+The --repo option is used to specify the repository name.
+The --org option is used to specify the organization name.

 ### GitHub Advanced Security (GHAS)

 GitHub Advanced Security is a suite of security tools provided by GitHub to help protect your code and detect vulnerabilities before they reach production.
 GHAS includes Code scanning, Secret scanning, and Dependabot alerts.
 For more information, visit [GitHub Advanced Security](https://docs.github.com/en/github-ae@latest/code-security).